 We also went on a fantastic family canoe trip along the Mukungwa river with Kingfisher Journeys.

 We had a brief overnight stop in Kigali before heading to Akagera Game Park.

 2 Nights in Akagera Game Park – Ruzizi Tented Lodge

 Our time in Ruzizi was incredibly special and the girls were so excited to stay in a tent on the banks of a river with Hippo and Crocodiles!
 Taking a trip on the lake (and being the only ones to do that) was another incredible experience.
 Read more about Akagera and Ruzizi here!

-We absolutely LOVED our trip to Rwanda and would recommend it to any family who loves adventure and wants to explore a safe African country with their children.
+We absolutely LOVED our Holiday in Rwanda and would recommend it to any family who loves adventure and wants to explore a safe African country with their children.

 It’s beautiful, its exciting, there is so much to see, and you can now fly direct from Heathrow!

 Why not take a look at our video of the whole trip